 That question requires a quick refresher on terms, as there's a little confusion on the difference between augmented and virtual reality.
 VR headsets are mounted on the head in a similar way to ski goggles, and completely block your view of the outside world.
 The VR headset tracks your head movement, and the 3D images displayed inside the headset move accordingly.
 This makes it appear as if you're wholly inside a 3D 'virtual' world.

 Virtual reality hit the headlines in the 1990s when video games companies like Sega and Nintendo attempted to create and sell VR products to the public.

-The technology wasn't ready then, but a more recent attempt called the Oculus Rift created by Oculus VR in 2012 was developed with modern 3D technology and development has been wowing people ever since.
+The technology wasn't ready then, but a more recent attempt dubbed the Oculus Rift created by Oculus VR in 2012 was developed with modern 3D technology and development has been wowing people ever since.
 Eventually, Facebook bought Oculus VR in 2014 for more than $2bn, and the VR headset is now available to buy in the UK, alongside the likes of the HTC Vive, Oculus Go and more.